caproto/caproto/doc/source/basics.rst

 Say we're looking for a channel ("Process Variable") with a typically lyrical EPICS name like :data:`"XF:31IDA-OP{Tbl-Ax:X1}Mtr.VAL"`.
 Some server on our network provides this channel.
-The range of IP addresses to search is typically set in an environment variable.
+The range of IP addresses to search is conventionally recorded in an environment variable.

 .. ipython:: python